 The Executive Committee was established in 2009 to approve and undertake the transactions on behalf of the Board in respect of each investment project within an authorised limit or other day-to-day business operations.
 The committee consists of the chairman of the Board or/and executive Directors.

 The Company has established an audit committee in accordance with Rule 3.21 of the Listing Rules and the Code.
-The Audit Committee was established in 2001 to review the Company’s financial reporting, internal control, risk management, appointment of auditor and corporate governance issues and make recommendations to the Board.
+The audit committee of the Company (the "Audit Committee") was established in 2001 to review the Company’s financial reporting, internal control, risk management, appointment of auditor and corporate governance issues and make recommendations to the Board.
 The Audit Committee consists entirely of independent non-executive Directors, who are experienced in finance, internal audit, banking, passenger transportation and logistics, and are therefore capable of providing expert opinions on the steady financial operations of the Company.
 Currently, the Audit Committee comprises three independent non-executive Directors.

 Ms. Yau Lai Man, a member of the Audit Committee, has the qualifications required under Rules 3.10(2) and 3.21 of the Listing Rules.

-The Audit Committee held two meetings in 2024 with an average attendance rate of 100% to review the following matters with the Company’s senior management and independent auditor during the reporting period:
+The Audit Committee held two meetings in 2025 with an average attendance rate of 100% to review the following matters with the Company’s senior management and independent auditor during the reporting period:

 Reference to the functions of the Audit Committee is available under the terms of reference of the Audit Committee which have been published on the websites of the Company and the Hong Kong Stock Exchange.
 To further enhance the independence of the external independent auditors, some parts of the above meetings were only attended by independent non-executive Directors and the independent auditors.

-The Audit Committee has reviewed the Company’s compliance with the Provisions of this year and the disclosure in this Corporate Governance Report.
+The Audit Committee has reviewed the Company’s compliance with the Code Provisions of this year and the disclosure in this Corporate Governance Report.

 Terms of Reference (Please Download)

-The Company has established a Remuneration Committee in accordance with Rule 3.25 of the Listing Rules and the Code.
-The Remuneration Committee was established in 2005 to make recommendations to the Board on the remuneration policy of the Company and the remunerations of the Directors and executives appointed by the Board.
-The Remuneration Committee held two meetings in 2024 with an average attendance rate of 100%.
-Currently, the Remuneration Committee comprises three independent non-executive Directors and one executive Director and is chaired by an independent non-executive Director.
+The Company has established a remuneration committee in accordance with Rule 3.25 of the Listing Rules and the Code.
+The remuneration committee of the Company (the “Remuneration Committee”) was established in 2005 to make recommendations to the Board on the remuneration policy of the Company and the remunerations of the Directors and executives appointed by the Board.
+The Remuneration Committee held two meetings in 2025 with an average attendance rate of 100%.
+Currently, the Remuneration Committee comprises three independent non-executive Directors and is chaired by an independent non-executive Director.

 Reference to the functions of the Remuneration Committee is available under the terms of reference of the Remuneration Committee which have been published on the websites of the Company and the Hong Kong Stock Exchange.

-During the year, the Remuneration Committee reviewed and assessed the performance and remuneration packages of the Directors of the Company (including executive Directors, non-executive Directors and independent non-executive Directors) and discussed on the remuneration and benefits system and policy of the staff of the Group.
+During the year, the Remuneration Committee reviewed and assessed the performance and remuneration packages of the Directors of the Company (including executive Directors, non-executive Directors and independent non-executive Directors) and discussed the remuneration and benefits system and policy of the staff of the Group.

-The remuneration of the executive Directors of the Company mainly includes basic salary, bonus and directors’ fee, which were determined by the Board by reference to various factors (including market conditions) upon the recommendations of the Remuneration Committee to the Board.
+The remuneration of the executive Directors mainly includes basic salary, bonus and directors’ fee, which were determined by the Board by reference to various factors (including market conditions) upon the recommendations of the Remuneration Committee to the Board.
 The Company considers various factors in determining the remuneration such as market conditions, comparable companies and time of the Executive Directors spent on managing the affairs of the Company.
 The Executive Directors currently do not receive any director’s remuneration.

 Currently, the Non-executive Director does not receive any director’s remuneration.